LLNL/HPC-Tutorials/posix/misc_routines.md

 [`pthread_once(once_control, init_routine)`](man/pthread_once.txt)

 `pthread_once` executes the `init_routine` exactly once in a process.
 The first call to this routine by any thread in the process executes the given `init_routine`, without parameters.
-Any subsequent call will have no effect.
+Any subsequent calls will have no effect.

 The `init_routine` routine is typically an initialization routine.